OpenDiS/OpenDiS/doc/core_libraries/exadis_documentation/user_guide/python_modules.md

     - `Ecore_junc_fact` (optional): ratio of the core energy of junction to native Burgers vectors.
 Default: 1.0.

-* `force_mode='CUTOFF_MODEL'`: Cutoff model where forces are computed by summing (i) external PK forces, (ii) core forces, and (iii) short-range elastic interactions up to a given cutoff distance between segment pairs, computed with the non-singular model.
+* `force_mode='CUTOFF_MODEL'`: Cutoff model where forces are computed by summing (i) external PK forces from the applied stress, (ii) core forces, and (iii) short-range elastic interactions up to a given cutoff distance between segment pairs, computed with the non-singular model.
 Specific mode parameters are:
     - `cutoff` (required): cutoff for segment pair interaction distance.
     - `Ec` (optional): core energy factor in Pa.
 If not provided or negative, it defaults to the standard value Ec=mu/4/pi*ln(a/0.1).
     - `Ecore_junc_fact` (optional): ratio of the core energy of junction to native Burgers vectors.
 Default: 1.0.

-* `force_mode='LINE_TENSION_MODEL'` or `force_mode='LineTension'`: line-tension model where forces are computed from (i) the external PK force and (ii) the line energy (core force), and no pairwise elastic interaction is accounted for.
+* `force_mode='LINE_TENSION_MODEL'` or `force_mode='LineTension'`: line-tension model where forces are computed from (i) the external PK force from the applied stress and (ii) the line energy (core force), and no pairwise elastic interaction is accounted for.
 Specific mode parameters are:
     - `Ec` (optional): core energy factor in Pa.
 If not provided or negative, it defaults to the standard value Ec=mu/4/pi*ln(a/0.1).
     - `Ecore_junc_fact` (optional): ratio of the core energy of junction to native Burgers vectors.
 Default: 1.0.